corda/corda/docs/source/api-states.rst

 As such, if reference states assigned to multiple different notaries are added to a transaction builder then the check below will fail.

 .. warning:: Currently, encumbrances should not be used with reference states.
 In the case where a state is encumbered by an encumbrance state, the encumbrance state should also be referenced in the same transaction that references the encumbered state.
 This is because the data contained within the encumbered state may take on a different meaning, and likely would do, once the encumbrance state is taken into account.

+.. _state_pointers:

 State Pointers
 --------------